RubberDuckDestroyer/hitarthasrani.com/content/blog/2023-03-13-aws-direct-connect-auckland/index.md

 * Direct Connect uses BGP (Border Gateway Protocol) to connect to your on-prem location.
 You will need to configure this when you set up a virtual interface or VIF for your connection.
 * To encrypt your traffic, you can use MAC Security or MACsec which is available on dedicated connections.
-* Direct Connect works with Direct Connect Gateways and Transit VIFs to connect to your AWS Transit Gateway and VPCs in the same region to your on premisis network.
+* Direct Connect works with Direct Connect Gateways and Transit VIFs to connect to your AWS Transit Gateway and VPCs in the same region to your on premises network.
 * Also look at Private VIFs, Public VIFs and LAGs (Link Aggregation Groups)
 * The Auckland location offers dedicated 1 Gbps and 10 Gbps connections, with MACsec encryption available for 10 Gbps.